 Treat SAP HANA as a multi-dimensional source (default)

 All new connections to SAP HANA use this connection method by default, treating SAP HANA as a multi-dimensional source.
 In order to treat a connection to SAP HANA as a relational source, you must select File > Options and settings > Options, then check the box under Direct Query > Treat SAP HANA as a relational source.
-While this feature is in Preview, reports created using the multi-dimensional approach cannot be published to the Power BI service, and doing so will result in errors when the report is opened within the Power BI service.
+While this feature is in Preview, reports created using the multi-dimensional approach cannot be published to the Power BI service.
+Doing so results in errors when the report is opened within the Power BI service.

 When connecting to SAP HANA as a multi-dimensional source, the following considerations apply:

 In the Get Data Navigator, a single SAP HANA view can be selected.
-It is not possible to select individual measures or attributes.
-There is no query defined at the time of connecting, which is different from importing data or when using DirectQuery while treating SAP HANA as a relational source.
-This also means that it's not possible to directly use an SAP HANA SQL query when selecting this connection method.
+It isn't possible to select individual measures or attributes.
+There's no query defined at the time of connecting, which is different from importing data or when using DirectQuery while treating SAP HANA as a relational source.
+This consideration also means that it's not possible to directly use an SAP HANA SQL query when selecting this connection method.

-All the measures, hierarchies, and attributes of the selected view will be displayed in the field list.
+All the measures, hierarchies, and attributes of the selected view are displayed in the field list.

-As a measure is used in a visual, SAP HANA will be queried to retrieve the measure value at the level of aggregation necessary for the visual.
-So when dealing with non-additive measures (counters, ratios, and so on) all aggregations are performed by SAP HANA, and no further aggregation is performed by Power BI.
+As a measure is used in a visual, SAP HANA is queried to retrieve the measure value at the level of aggregation necessary for the visual.
+When dealing with non-additive measures, such as counters and ratios, all aggregations are performed by SAP HANA, and no further aggregation is performed by Power BI.

 To ensure the correct aggregate values can always be obtained from SAP HANA, certain restrictions must be imposed.
 For example, it's not possible to add calculated columns, or to combine data from multiple SAP HANA views within the same report.

-Treating SAP HANA as a multi-dimensional source does not offer the greater flexibility provided by the alternative relational approach, but it is simpler, and ensures correct aggregate values when dealing with more complex SAP HANA measures, and generally results in higher performance.
+Treating SAP HANA as a multi-dimensional source doesn't offer the greater flexibility provided by the alternative relational approach, but it's simpler.
+The approach also ensures correct aggregate values when dealing with more complex SAP HANA measures, and generally results in higher performance.

-The Field list will include all measures, attributes, and hierarchies from the SAP HANA view.
+The Field list includes all measures, attributes, and hierarchies from the SAP HANA view.
 Note the following behaviors that apply when using this connection method:

-Any attribute that is included in at least one hierarchy will be hidden by default.
+Any attribute that is included in at least one hierarchy is hidden by default.
 However, they can be seen if required by selecting View hidden from the context menu on the field list.
-From the same context menu they can be made visible, if required.
+From the same context menu they can be made visible, if necessary.

-Any variables defined in the underlying SAP HANA view will be displayed at the time of connecting, and the necessary values can be entered.
-Those values can subsequently be changed by selecting Transform data from the ribbon, and then Edit parameters from the drop-down menu displayed.
+Any variables defined in the underlying SAP HANA view are displayed at the time of connecting, and the necessary values can be entered.
+Those values can later be changed by selecting Transform data from the ribbon, and then Edit parameters from the dropdown menu displayed.

 The modeling operations allowed are more restrictive than in the general case when using DirectQuery, given the need to ensure that correct aggregate data can always be obtained from SAP HANA.
 However, it's still possible to make many additions and changes, including defining measures, renaming and hiding fields, and defining display formats.
-All such changes will be preserved on refresh, and any non-conflicting changes made to the SAP HANA view will be applied.
+All such changes are preserved on refresh, and any non-conflicting changes made to the SAP HANA view are applied.

 Additional modeling restrictions

-The primary additional modeling restrictions when connecting to SAP HANA using DirectQuery (treat as multi-dimensional source) are the following:
+The other primary modeling restrictions when connecting to SAP HANA using DirectQuery (treat as multi-dimensional source) are the following restrictions:

 - No support for calculated columns: The ability to create calculated columns is disabled.
-This also means that Grouping and Clustering, which create calculated columns, are not available.
+This fact also means that Grouping and Clustering, which create calculated columns, aren't available.

-- Additional limitations for measures: There are additional limitations imposed on the DAX expressions that can be used in measures, to reflect the level of support offered by SAP HANA.
+- Additional limitations for measures: There are other limitations imposed on the DAX expressions that can be used in measures, to reflect the level of support offered by SAP HANA.

 - No support for defining relationships: Only a single view can be queried within a report, and as such, there's no support for defining relationships.

 - No Data View: The Data View normally displays the detail level data in the tables.
-Given the nature of OLAP sources such as SAP HANA, this view is not available over SAP HANA.
+Given the nature of OLAP sources such as SAP HANA, this view isn't available over SAP HANA.

-- Column and measure details are fixed: The list of columns and measures seen in the field list are fixed by the underlying source, and cannot be modified.
-For example, it's not possible to delete a column, nor change its datatype (it can, however, be renamed).
+- Column and measure details are fixed: The list of columns and measures seen in the field list are fixed by the underlying source, and can't be modified.
+For example, it's not possible to delete a column, nor change its datatype.
+It can, however, be renamed.